Gobot1234/steam.py/docs/faq.rst

 .. code-block:: python3

-    @client.event
+    @bot.command()
-    async def on_message(message):
+    async def trade(ctx):
-        if message.content.startswith("?trade"):

         def check(trade):
             return trade.partner == message.author

-            await message.channel.send("Send me a trade!")
+        await ctx.send("Send me a trade!")
         try:
             offer = await bot.wait_for("trade_receive", timeout=60, check=check)
         except asyncio.TimeoutError:
-                await message.channel.send("You took too long to send the offer")
+            await ctx.send("You took too long to send the offer")
         else:
-                await message.channel.send(
+            await ctx.send(
                 f"You were going to send {len(offer.items_to_receive)} items\n"
                 f"You were going to receive {len(offer.items_to_send)} items" )
             await offer.decline()

 The final interaction will end up looking something like this:

-    User: ?trade
+- ?trade

-    Bot:  Send me a trade
+- Send me a trade!

-    User: User sent a new trade offer
+- User sent a new trade offer

-    Bot: You were going to send:

-    Mann Co.
-Supply Crate Key, Refined Metal

-    You were going to receive:
+- You were going to send 3 items.
+You were going to receive 5 items

-    Unusual Burning Team Captain

 How do I send a trade?
 ~~~~~~~~~~~~~~~~~~~~~~

 Sending a trade should be pretty simple.
-You need to first get the inventories of the User's involved.
+- You need to first get the inventories of the User's involved.
-Then you need to find the items to trade for.
+- Then you need to find the items to trade for.
-Construct the TradeOffer from its items.
+- Construct the TradeOffer from its items.
-Finally use the `send <https://steampy.rtfd.io/en/latest/api.html#steam.User.send>`_
+- Finally use the `send <https://steampy.rtfd.io/en/latest/api.html#steam.User.send>`_ method on the User that you want
-method on the User that you want to send the offer to.
+  to send the offer to.

 .. code-block:: python3